MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ...
 }
 ```
 To fix the error, remove the "= false" default argument.

 ### Use of offsetof with compound member designator
-In Update 3, using offsetof(T, m) where m is a "compound member designator" will result in a warning when you compile with the /Wall option.
-The following code produces "warning C4841: non-standard extension used: compound member designator in offseto":
+In Update Version 15.3, using offsetof(T, m) where m is a "compound member designator" will result in a warning when you compile with the /Wall option.
+The following code is ill-formed and could potentially cause crash at runtime.
+Update Version 15.3 produces "warning C4841: non-standard extension used: compound member designator in offseto":

 ```cpp